-Contributions of cash or other assets that must be used to acquire long-lived assets are recorded as temporarily restricted contributions until the assets are acquired and placed in service.
+Contributions and grants of cash or other assets that must be used to acquire long-lived assets are recorded as temporarily restricted contributions and grants until the assets are acquired and placed in service.

-Gains and losses on investments and other assets or liabilities are reported as increases or decreases to unrestricted net assets unless their use is restricted by donor-imposed stipulation or by state law.
+Gains and losses on investments are reported as increases or decreases to unrestricted net assets unless their use is restricted by donor-imposed stipulation or by state law.